Satisfactory Academic Progress (S.A.P.)

 Cumulative Completion Rate (Pace)

-All Piedmont Technical College students must maintain the following cumulative GPA requirements in order to be considered to be meeting SAP:
+All financial aid recipients must maintain a 2.0 cumulative GPA in order to be considered to be meeting SAP.

 Length of Eligibility (Maximum Timeframe)

-Students who receive federal or state financial aid must be aware that repeated courses and courses with grades of W, I, CF, NC and F will be considered in assessing their progress toward completion.
-Courses with these grades are considered not completed.
-When a ‘CF’ or ‘I’ is changed to a grade, the student will need to notify the Financial Aid Office for re-evaluation of their status if the student is on probation or suspension.
+Students who receive federal or state financial aid must be aware that repeated courses and courses with grades of W, I, CF, NC, and F will be considered in assessing their progress toward completion.
+Courses with these grades are considered not earned.
+When a ‘CF’ or ‘I’ is changed to a grade, the student will need to notify the Financial Aid Office for re-evaluation of his or her status if the student is on Financial Aid Probation or Financial Aid Suspension.
+When a course is repeated, the highest grade earned will be used in computing the cumulative GPA.

-Financial Aid recipients may take a maximum of 30 credit hours in developmental (remedial) course work, which consists of English, Math and Reading courses of 100 level or lower.
-These courses count towards hours attempted and will be considered in determining SAP.
+Financial aid recipients may take a maximum of 30 credit hours in developmental (remedial) course work, which consists of English, math and reading courses of 100 level or lower, or prerequisite courses that are not included in the program of study.
+These courses count towards credit hours attempted and will be considered in determining SAP.
+The grades for these courses are included in the cumulative GPA calculation.

-The U.S. Department of Education requires the Financial Aid Office to track students' academic progress from the first date of enrollment, whether or not financial aid was received.
-All prior courses will be counted in cumulative attempted hours, cumulative earned hours, and cumulative GPA.
+The U.S. Department of Education requires the Financial Aid Office to track financial aid recipients' Satisfactory Academic Progress from the first date of enrollment, whether or not financial aid was received during prior terms.
+All prior courses completed at Piedmont Technical College that count toward the student's current program of study will be included in attempted credit hours, earned credit hours, and cumulative GPA for SAP calculation purposes.
 Any student not meeting a standard will be subject to suspension of all financial aid.

 Fresh Start Program

-Students approved for the Fresh Start Program are not exempted from the Satisfactory Academic Progress requirements.
-Students should be aware that financial aid requirements regarding prior attendance and cumulative eligibility must be considered from the first date of enrollment (all prior grades will be included in the SAP Calculation).
+Students approved for the Fresh Start Program are not exempt from the Satisfactory Academic Progress requirements stated above.
+Students should be aware that financial aid requirements regarding prior attendance and cumulative eligibility must be considered from the first date of enrollment.

 Change of Major(s)